Welcome to Transformative Healing Dolls BLOG

 Life is always about change, but sometimes we feel it more...

 We are out of lockdown (officially) here in Washington, DC and yet, things still don't feel very certain or safe.
-Not to get into the specifics of this particular moment in time (like masks coming off before we feel ready and things like that...).
 This is still a strange time, but the truth is, we are always living with change.
-Even though our worlds are changing all the time, it always feels like change is awkward and uncomfortable to adjust to, and like maybe if we get organized enough, we can avoid it the next time.
+Even though our worlds are changing all the time, it always feels like change is awkward and uncomfortable to adjust to.
+We think, if only we get organized enough, we can avoid the discomfort of change the next time.
 But there is always a next time, and no matter how much we think we have prepared for the change, we are still caught unaware.
-Even when the change is from a time as difficult and filled with pain and loss for so many as this past year has been, and we are so ready for something new, there is still the uncertainty of readjusting when that time is over.
-Change is a part of life, a truism but it is true.
+We may think that after a difficult year and a half that we have been through that any change would be welcome at this time.
+And yet there is still always the uncertainty of readjusting to something new.
 I have written about change in earlier blog posts, such as here.

-The Befriending Our Shadow course has just ended and for me this also makes it a liminal time.
-Courses such as these call for an intense focus, which is deeply rewarding but at the same time I find I need time to turn inward and rest afterwards.
+The Befriending Our Shadow course has just ended.
+Endings such as this always force me to turn inwards.
+This course calls for an intense focus, which is deeply rewarding but at the same time I find I need time for deep reflection and rest afterwards.
 It is an honor to be a witness to the participants' deep work and courageous explorations.
-I learn so much along with them and find I need time to integrate what was learned and to think of ways to make the course even better next time, based on their experiences.
+I learn so much along with them and find I need time to integrate what was learned and to think of ways to make the course even better next time.
 And it is almost summer, traditionally a more open-ended time, reminiscent of the school year.
 Somehow I have never really moved beyond that sense of summer being "time off" even though it isn't really any more.

 So, with all of this comes, uncertainty, a sense of nostalgia for a past (before lockdown) that I'm not really remembering correctly and will never be able to go back to.
 What will the future be like?
 One thing I have noticed is that I have been re-evaluating the life I had before the pandemic, the habits I had back then.
 Do I really want do go back to the structure of my days as they used to be?
 As an introvert, there were ways in which I appreciated the excuse to spend longer hours on my own, in my studio working on dolls or drawings, or just at home watching movies or reading whatever book has caught my interest of late.
 How can I balance and leave room for these inward times of exploration with going back "out into the world" again?